jakopako/goskyr/README.md

 More settings are available by passing a config file (option `-c/--config`) to the `generate` target.
 Read the comments in the example configuration file `generate-config-example.yaml` for more details.

-Note that when using machine learning & a properly trained model, the auto configuration is capable of determining what fields could be a date and what date components they contain.
+Note that when using machine learning & a properly trained model or a remote LLM with the correct label_set, the auto configuration is capable of determining what fields could be a date and what date components they contain.
 With that information another algorithm then tries to derive the format of the date that is needed for proper parsing.
 So in the best case you have to do nothing more than rename some of the fields to get the desired configuration.

 Note that the local machine learning feature is rather limited and might not always work well, especially since it only takes into account a fields value and not its position in the DOM.
 A basic model is contained in the `ml-models` directory.
 It uses the labels `text`, `url` and `date-component-*`.
 You could for instance run `goskyr generate -u https://www.schuur.ch/programm/ -c generate-config-example.yaml -i` which would among others suggest the following fields to you.